Nice3point/RevitTemplates/source/Nice3point.Revit.AddIn.Solution/Readme.md

 1. Merge all your commits into the `main` / `master` branch.
 2. Navigate to the `Build/Build.Configuration.cs` file.
-3. Increase the value of the `Version` constant.
+3. Increase the `Version` value.
-4. Make a commit of this change.
+4. Make a commit.
-5. Push your changes to Github, everything will happen automatically and you can follow the progress in the Actions section of the repository page.
+5. Push your changes to GitHub, everything will happen automatically, and you can follow the progress in the Actions section of the repository page.

 ### Solution structure